wazuh/wazuh-documentation/source/amazon/services/vpc.rst

 - `Create a VPC`_
 - `Working with VPC Data`_

-Using an Amazon VPC (Virtual Private Cloud), you can logically isolate some of your AWS assets from the rest of your cloud infrastructure.
-You can actually set up your own networks in the cloud.
-This is why, it is usually important to monitor changes to your VPCs.
+Using an Amazon VPC (Virtual Private Cloud), users can logically isolate some of their AWS assets from the rest of their cloud infrastructure.
+Users can actually set up their own networks in the cloud.
+This is why, it is usually important to monitor changes to their VPCs.

 Create a VPC
 ^^^^^^^^^^^^